jakepoz/advproghw1/README.md

 They both will return the angle you are looking for, `atan` takes one parameter, the fraction `y/x`, while `atan2` takes two parameters, `y` and `x` seperately.
 This works better because it avoid the nastiniess around dividing something by zero.

+There are also other functions in Godot that offer a shortcut to have a sprite or node rotate to "look at" another point.

+Step 4.
+Once you make the sprite rotate to face the mouse pointer, make it move towards the mouse when you press the left mouse button.